cdt-data-science/cluster-scripts/experiments/examples/simple/README.md

 [base README.md](../../../README.md) installation instructions.

-Next, make sure you have made `run_experiment` available by running the setup instructions in the [slurm experiments README](../../README.md) in the base directory for slurm experiments.
+Next, make sure you have made `run_experiment` available by running the setup instructions in the [slurm experiments README](../../README.md).

 **IMPORTANT NOTE:** Running processes locally i.e. here on the headnode (the node you arrive at when you ssh to a given cluster) is **VERY BAD**!
 The